newchuyalong/libgdx-learning/Bullet-Wrapper:-Debugging.md

 It is possible to compile the Bullet Wrapper with debug information and even trace into the C++ wrapper and bullet code.
 For most problems, however, this is not necessary.
 The cause of most common problems can be found by inspecting the java code.

 > The most common problem with the Bullet wrapper is caused by not properly maintaining references when you actually still need it.
-This will cause the garbage collector to destroy the native (C++) object and you application to crash.
+This will cause the garbage collector to destroy the native (C++) object and your application to crash.
 Because you can't control the garbage collector, this problem might appear more frequently on different devices.
 See the [creating and destroying objects](https://github.com/libgdx/libgdx/wiki/Bullet%20Wrapper:%20Using%20the%20wrapper#creating-and-destroying-objects) section for more information.

 Debugging on Windows
 -----